Xibuwo/RealTimeWeatherMod-EN/README.md

 ---

 **Note:** All code was AI-generated.
 Human work was limited to decompiling and fixing bugs.
-This fork is oriented toward using the OpenWeather API for international users.
+This fork is oriented towards international users.

 ---